justinborromeo/incubator-druid/docs/content/querying/scan-query.md

 ## Time Ordering

-The Scan query currently supports ordering based on timestamp for queries where the limit is less than 100 thousand rows.
-The reasoning for this limit is that the current implementation buffers all returned records in memory before sorting; attempting to load more rows than the threshold into memory increases the risk of causing an OutOfMemory error on Broker nodes.
+The Scan query currently supports ordering based on timestamp for non-legacy queries where the limit is less than 100 thousand rows.
+The reasoning for this limit is that the current implementation buffers all returned records in memory before sorting; attempting to load more rows than that threshold into memory runs the risk of Broker nodes running out of memory.

 ## Legacy mode